Lockjaw (song): Remix

+Lawsuit

+Following the release of the song, Montana, along with co-artist Kodak Black and producer Ben Billions, were sued in 2016 by Moroccan producer Yo Asel.
+The lawsuit, filed in a New York federal court, alleged that the defendants unlawfully used a beat that Asel had created and sent to French Montana's team via email.
+Asel claimed he had not been credited or compensated for his work, which formed the basis of the hit song.

+The case proceeded for several years.
+In 2018, it was reported that the parties had reached a settlement agreement to resolve the lawsuit out of court.
+The terms of the settlement were not disclosed to the public.

 Commercial performance

 On the week of July 23, 2016, "Lockjaw" debuted at number 98 on the Billboard Hot 100, peaking at number 73 for two non-consecutive weeks, before leaving the chart after its appearance at number 99 the week of September 24.
 It reappeared at number 100 the week of October 8 but left the next week.

 The song made its second re-entry at number 97 on the week of November 5, 2016, moved to number 96 the week after before leaving completely, spending thirteen weeks on the chart.